 Using a simple area chart template, the visual illustrates the opportunity for profiting from a subletter.

-4. Use visuals to add humor to your blog posts
+Add humor to your blog posts with visuals

 Carrie also used some simple arrows and text to liven up a post about why businesses shouldn’t rent commercial loft space.
-The image funny while also giving readers a better understanding of why businesses probably won’t want to go for a trendy loft space.
+It’s a way to introduce humor into boring topics, like in the below image, for example.

 By using custom blog images, Carrie was able to demystify dry, sometimes complex information and create blog content that is actually fun to read.

-How YOU can create your own blog infographics
+How you can create infographics for your blog like Lease Ref

-When she was first learning to make infographics, Carrie picked infographic templates that only require small edits like changing the fonts, icons and colors.
+Carrie first picked out infographic templates that only require small edits like changing the fonts, icons and colors.
 After some practice, she was even able to design her own infographics from scratch – using templates for design inspiration and ideas.

 There are three ways you can approach picking a topic for your infographic.